fnv234/61040-portfolio/assignments/assignment1.md

 [Excel spreadsheet templates for tracking tasks and time](https://www.projectmanager.com/blog/tracking-excel-spreadsheets) -->  Spreadsheet templates exist, but they are price-restricted and uninspiring.

 Key takeaway: People know they should track accomplishments, but common methods are either ad hoc or burdensome.
-There’s authentic demand for a lighter, structured tool.
+There's authentic demand for a lighter, structured tool.

 Limitations: Existing tools are either too broad or too task-focused; none specialize in helping users turn daily work into review-ready summaries.

 3. **Discovering aesthetic locations**
 [Reddit post asking about photography spots in Boston](https://www.reddit.com/r/boston/comments/12ci519/photography_spots_in_boston/) --> Users actively ask communities for suggestions, showing unmet demand for centralized resources on photogenic spots.

-[12 most photographic places in Boston](https://shannonshipman.com/the-12-most-photographic-places-in-boston/) --> Travel bloggers fill the gap by listing photo-worthy locations, but these are static and don’t let users search/filter by style.
+[12 most photographic places in Boston](https://shannonshipman.com/the-12-most-photographic-places-in-boston/) --> Travel bloggers fill the gap by listing photo-worthy locations, but these are static and don't let users search/filter by style.

 [Top 15 most instagrammable places in Boston](https://www.meetboston.com/blog/post/top-15-instagrammable-locations-in-boston/) --> Tourism boards promote photogenic destinations, but they highlight the same few iconic spots, ignoring smaller hidden gems.